Investigate domains and URLs

 Displays the original URL (existing URL information), with the query parameters and the application-level protocol.
 Below that you can find the full domain details, such as registration date, modification date and registrant contact info.

-Microsoft verdict of the URL or domain and a devices prevalence section.
+Microsoft verdict of the URL or domain, a devices prevalence, emails and user clicks section.
 In this area, you can see the number of devices that communicated with the URL or domain in the last 30 days, and pivot to the first or last event in the device timeline right away.
 To investigate initial access or if there's still a malicious activity in your environment.

 Incidents and alerts